ovro-lwa/distributed-pipeline/README.md

 ```
 which should run the tests and output a report.

 It is recommended that pycharm be used for development.
 I have not settled on a
-style linter or a documentation format yet...
+style linter or a documentation format yet...You can sync your local codebase with astm by setting the `$ASTM_USER_NAME` variable and then run `./sync_with_astm.sh` to sync.

 Adding a function to orca also requires integrating it with celery.
 This [example commit](https://github.com/ovro-lwa/distributed-pipeline/commit/e1e577437bef3c19162bdab1cd3973bee2128c04) shows the way to add and integrate a new function.